ramiroarga/Microchallenge-1/README.md

-# WATER

-water sensing for urban horticulture
+# Water sensing for urban horticulture

 Water explorations for Microchallenges

 Hey!!
 Welcome to our WATER REPO!

 Here we will be updating our work for the Microchallenge´s...